AlliteratedGames/cannibal-contagion-rpg/CannibalContagionRPG.md

 ## Scenario Development

-When putting together a game of ***CC***, it’s imperative that you prepare a sweet scenario idea.
+When putting together a game of Cannibal Contagion, it’s imperative that you prepare a sweet scenario idea.
 The “scenario” is the whole premise of the game’s story and setting.
 Where does the game take place?
 What has caused the world to go mad?

 When creating your own scenario, you will need to consider the following variables: